EternityYW/BiasEval-LLM-MentalHealth/README.md

 This work aims to systematically evaluate biases across seven social factors using ten LLMs with different prompting methods on eight diverse datasets.
 We also examine bias mitigation in LLMs by proposing a set of fairness-aware prompts.
 Our results show that GPT-4 achieves the best overall balance in performance and fairness among LLMs, although it still lags behind domain-specific models like MentalRoBERTa in some cases.
 Additionally, tailored fair prompts can effectively mitigate bias in mental health applications, highlighting the great potential for fair analysis in this field.

+## Pipeline for evaluating and mitigating bias in LLMs

 ## Models

 We divide the models used in our experiments into two major categories.